5o1z/5o1z.github.io/_posts/2024-12-7-HTB-Execute.md

 ### Shellcode

-Back the our challenge, there is a filter here so the easy way is craft a simple `shellcode` to see which bytes are filtered:
+Back to our challenge, there is a filter here so the easy way is craft a simple `shellcode` to see which bytes are filtered:

 ```py
 from pwn import *